UN refugee chief asks Mexico to do more for asylum seekers

 Grandi spent four days visiting shelters and other facilities in the southern border state of Chiapas and northern border state of Coahuila.

-In a statement Wednesday, Grandi said asylum seekers in Mexico are still waiting months for documents needed to give them access to work and social services.
+Grandi said asylum seekers in Mexico were still waiting months for documents they need to get access to work and social services.

+The U.N. refugee agency has supported Mexico by providing funds to hire more personnel.
+But Grandi said Mexico has to do more too.

+“This support also requires a more robust commitment on the part of the Mexican government to increase the resources assigned to (the refugee agency) in the national budget so that they can more effectively respond,” Grandi said.